chrisvanpatten/chrisvanpatten.github.com/_posts/2013-08-01-virtual-assistant-delegation.md

 ---
 layout: post
-title: Using your Virtual Assistant: Delegation 101
+title: Using your Virtual Assistant - Delegation 101
 ---

 So after a lengthy process, you finally [hired your virtual assistant](http://www.chrisvanpatten.com/blog/2013/06/hiring-your-first-virtual-assistant/) (following the advice in my last post on the subject).
 The big question now is "what next?"